-- Irritable bowel syndrome (IBS) definition
+- Irritable bowel syndrome (IBS) definition and facts

-- What causes irritable bowel syndrome (IBS)?
+- What is irritable bowel syndrome (IBS)?

-- What are the symptoms of irritable bowel syndrome (IBS)?
+- What are the causes of irritable bowel syndrome (IBS)?

-- How is the diagnosis of irritable bowel syndrome (IBS) made?
+- What are the signs and symptoms of irritable bowel syndrome (IBS)?

-- What are the treatments for irritable bowel syndrome (IBS)?
+- What is the treatment for irritable bowel syndrome?

-- What medications are used to treat irritable bowel syndrome (IBS)?
+- What medications treat pain and cramping in irritable bowel syndrome (IBS)?

-- Is irritable bowel syndrome (IBS) related to small bacterial overgrowth (SIBO)?
+- Is irritable bowel syndrome (IBS) related to small intestinal bacterial overgrowth (SIBO)?

 - Find a local Gastroenterologist in your town